 This course introduces important theological themes and provides a historical overview of the Christian spiritual tradition.
 As the title suggests, it is the Trinitarian and incarnational touchstones that give Christian spirituality its authentically Christian character.
 From this biblical and creedal basis, we will read, understand, and engage with the spiritual practices found in the various Christian traditions.

-Particular emphasis is given to the Ignatian spirituality, as this serves as a preparatory framework to the spiritual practicum component in CS102.
-The trajectory of the course is for participants to draw from the deep well of Christian history, the appropriate spiritual disciplines that resonate with their own temperament, vacation, and season in life.
-It is hoped that this course will provide the resources for a deepening of self-knowledge and spirituality in everyday life.
+Emphasis is given to Ignatian spirituality, as this serves as a preparatory framework to the spiritual practicum component in CS102.
+The trajectory of the course is for participants to draw appropriate spiritual disciples from the deep well of the Christian history that resonate with their own temperament, vocation, and season in life.
+It is hoped that this course will provide the resources for a deepening of self-knowledge and spirituality for everyday life.